web3dozie/CSC289_GROUP2/backend/README.md

 If you want, I can:
 - Create the WAL PRAGMA patch and a small seed script.
-- Scaffold an Alembic env.py configured to use backend.models.Base.
+- Scaffold an Alembic env.py configured to use `backend.db.models.Base`.
 - Draft export/import endpoints.

 ## API